1. Software Toolchain Setup

 3 The application code is installed as pre-initialized IMEM.
 This is the default approach for simulation.

 Pre-rendered PDFs are available online as nightly pre-releases: https://github.com/stnolting/neorv32/releases.
-The HTML-based documentation is also available online at the project’s GitHub Pages.
+The HTML-based documentation is also available online at the project’s GitHub Page.

 The makefile provides a help target to show all available build options and their according outputs.